ictunion/main-website-public/content/events/2023-union-beer.en.md

 placeUrl: www.vegalite.cz
 ---

 Next union beer meeting will take place next week in the Vegalité in saloon/private room on Tuesday March 28 2023, at 18:00.
 We will finally meet in Brno for a union beer, get to know each other, and invite new potential members to join the union.
 Be sure to come even if you don't have anyone new to bring, but of course the more of us -- members or non-members -- the better!
-If you get lost or need anything, please text me at [+420 737 035 289](tel:+420737035289).
+If you get lost or need anything, please text me at [{{< param supportPhone >}}](tel:{{< param supportPhone >}}).